tripal/tripal/docs/dev_guide/module_dev/file_structure.rst

  - It must be unique.
 Your module should not have the same short name as any other module, theme, or installation profile you will be using on the site.
  - It should not be any of the reserved terms : src, lib, vendor, assets, css, files, images, js, misc, templates, includes, fixtures, Drupal.

-It is also a good idea to ensure your module name encompases the full functionality you would like to develop.
+It is also a good idea to ensure your module name encompasses the full functionality you would like to develop.
 For example, while your current goal may be importing a specific file format, you are likely to want to develop customized display through Tripal fields in the future.
 As such, you would want to stay away from ``my_file_format_importer`` and go with something more general like ``my_data_type``.
 We also recommend you prefix your module name with a short identifier for you lab.
 This will ensure your module name is unique.

 Prepare a module skeleton
 ---------------------------